frankheat/offsecnotes/content/android/network-interception.md

 ## Intercepting Without Proxy Support

 If you configure an HTTP proxy in Android settings, you can intercept network traffic.
-However,&#x20;
+However;

 * Connections made directly via TCP sockets bypass the proxy and cannot be intercepted.
 * Applications may bypass the HTTP proxy settings if the developer configures them to disallow proxy usage.
 E.g. with **OkHttp**: